uprush/druid-satori-demo/README.md

 * Run 01satori_cryptocurrency_kafka.py to ingest data.
 If needed, run 01satori_cryptocurrency_kafka.py -k kafka:port.
 Leave that running on a dedicated terminal.
 * Run 03start_supervisor.sh to start indexing.
 * Run 04query_rest.sh to query the data.
 It will take a moment or two before any results come back.
+* (optional) Import 06nifi-satori-template.xml to your Nifi flow.
+You can ingest Satori data with [Nifi Satori Processor](https://community.hortonworks.com/articles/144322/stream-satori-open-data-feeds-with-apache-nifi.html).

 ## Help Building Your Own